cysouw/diathesis/text/c02_structure.md

 Ich tröste es.
 :::

 Second, another kind of referential *es* occurs with some non-finite complement clauses.
-By definition, a complement clause replaces an argument [@next a], but in some cases a pronoun *es* remains in place of the original argument, side by side with the complement clause [@next b].
+By definition, a complement clause replaces an argument [@next a], but in some examples a pronoun *es* remains in place of the original argument, side by side with the complement clause [@next b].
 This is known as a ~~correlative~~ *es* [@czicza2014: 79ff.].

 ::: ex
 a.
-Ich vergesse [meine Aufgaben].
+Ich vergesse [meine Aufgaben]. \
    Ich vergesse [schnell zu laufen].
 b.
-Ich hasse [meine Aufgaben].
-Ich hasse es [schnell zu laufen].
+Ich hasse [meine Aufgaben]. \
+   Ich hasse *es* [schnell zu laufen].
 :::

-Third, the pronoun *es* is also used to fill the first sentence position in front of the finite verb ('Vorfeld' in German grammatical terminology), because there is a strong regularity in German that this position cannot be left empty (except in imperatives and in yes/no questions).
-Word order is rather flexible in German, and it is often possible to have no lexical content in the Vorfeld.
-In such sentences, the pronoun *es* has to be used to fill the Vorfeld, as shown in [@next b].
+Third, the pronoun *es* is also used to fill the first sentence position in front of the finite verb (*Vorfeld* in the German grammatical terminology), because there is a strong regularity in German that this position cannot be left empty (except in imperatives and in yes/no questions).
+Word order is rather flexible in German, and it is often possible to have no lexical content in the *Vorfeld*.
+In such sentences, the pronoun *es* has to be used to fill the *Vorfeld*, as shown in [@next b].
 This is known as a ~~position-simulating~~ *es* [@czicza2014: 115].

 ::: ex
 a.
 Ein Mädchen weint.
 b.
 Es weint ein Mädchen.
 :::

 Finally, there are also constructions that obligatorily include the pronoun *es* in the sentence as part of the valency of the utterance.
-The main reason for such an *es* is that there is a strong regularity in German that a nominative subject has to be present in each sentence (with very few exceptions, see below).
+The main reason for such a pronoun *es* is that there is a strong regularity in German that a nominative subject has to be present in each sentence (with very few exceptions, see below).
 Note that 'subject' is defined here strictly for German as the nominative noun phrase that shows agreement with the finite verb.
-When there is no subject available, then the pronoun *es* is used to fill this gap.
+When there is no such subject available, then the pronoun *es* is used to fill this gap.
 This is known as a ~~valency-simulating~~ *es* [@czicza2014: 115].
 In the analysis of diatheses in this book, such valency-simulating *es* is alway explicitly noted.
-Any clause without an nominative argument induces a valency-simulating *es* (with very few exceptions, as noted below).

-In constructions with a valency-simulating *es*, as exemplified in [@next a,b], the pronoun *es* can occur in the Vorfeld [@next a], seemingly parallel to the position-simulating usage [@last a].
-However, when another constituent is placed in the Vorfeld, this obligatory *es* in [@next a] cannot be dropped, but has to occur elsewhere in the sentence, typically immediately after the finite verb [@next b].
+In constructions with a valency-simulating *es*, as exemplified in [@next a,b], the pronoun *es* can occur in the *Vorfeld* [@next a], seemingly parallel to the position-simulating usage [@last b].
+However, when another constituent is placed in the *Vorfeld*, the pronoun *es* in [@next a] cannot be dropped, but has to occur elsewhere in the sentence, typically immediately after the finite verb [@next b].
+This post-verbal retention of the pronoun *es* is a typical sign for the valency-simulating use.

 ::: ex
 a.
 Es stinkt hier sehr.
 b.
 Hier stinkt es sehr.
 :::

-In a very limited set of constructions, a valency-simulating *es* is left out, resulting in sentences without any formal nominative subject [@next].
-Most of these cases are historical idiosyncrasies, except for the impersonal passive [@next d], see [@sec:participles-werden-impersonal-passive].
+In a very limited set of constructions the expected valency-simulating *es* is not present, resulting in sentences without any formal nominative subject [@next].
+Some of these examples cases are historical idiosyncrasies [@next a,b].
+However, there are a few impersonal diatheses that remove the subject, but have no valency-simulating *es*:

+- [@next c] impersonal *werden+Partizip*, see [@sec:participles-werden-impersonal-passive]
+- [@next d] impersonal *lassen+Infinitiv+Reflexiv*, see [@sec:infinitive-lassen-reflexive-intransitive]
+- [@next e] impersonal *sein+Infinitiv*, see [@sec:infinitive-sein-adverbial]
+- [@next f] impersonal *sein+zu‑Infinitiv*, see [@sec:zuinfinitive-sein-impersonal]

 ::: ex
 a.
 Heute ist mir kalt.
 b.
 Dem Arzt graut vor Blut.
 c.
-Mir liegt viel an deiner Anwesenheit.
+Im Bett wird geschlafen.
 d.
-Jetzt wird geschlafen!
+An der Ernsthaftigkeit der Aussage lässt sich zweifeln.
+e.
+Mit einem neutralen Deutschland ist schwer leben.
+f.
+Mit ihm ist nicht zu spaßen.
 :::

-There are also a few rare cases in which there is a valency-simulating *es* in what appears to be an accusative case [@next].
+There are also a few rare cases in which there is a valency-simulating *es* in what appears to be an accusative case [@next], see Sections [-@sec:prepositions-nominative-es-preposition] and [-@sec:adverbial-accusative-es], respectively.
+These constructions need a more in-depth investigation.

 ::: ex
 a.
-Ich habe es auf ihn abgesehen. (see [@sec:prepositions-nominative-es-preposition])
+Ich belasse es bei einer Warnung.
 b.
-Wir haben es gut. (see [@sec:adverbial-accusative-es])
+Ich meine es ernst.
 :::

 ### Adjuncts